Has someone sued you in small claims court? If so, you need to create an Answer and file it with the court.

 If you want to sue the person who is suing you, you can fill out the “counterclaim” part of the form, as well.

 The CourtFormPrep program is not available for this form.
-We offer the Answer form in fillable PDF format only.
-You can use your computer to fill in the form and print it.
+We offer the Answer form in PDF format only.
+You can print it out, or use your computer to fill in the form and then print it.

 - Get the Small Claims Answer form

-- If applicable, click here for the Disclosure of Exempt Income form
+- If applicable, get the Disclosure of Exempt Income form

-- If applicable, click here for the Financial Disclosure Affidavit form
+- If applicable, get the Financial Disclosure Affidavit form

 Before you start, you will need: